For those who are considering going solar.

 In a lease: the customer leases or “rents” the equipment and is entitled to the benefits of using the system.
 Some leasing companies will guarantee the minimum production of the system.
 If the system does not meet its production targets, the company may agree to compensate the property owner.
 Leases may be for a fixed price per month throughout the term of the lease, or may contain an “escalation schedule” where the monthly payment increases each year.

 In a PPA: the customer agrees to buy the power generated by the system at a set price per kWh.
 This price may be fixed over the length of the PPA agreement or may include an “escalation schedule” where the price per kWh generated by the solar system increases at an agreed upon rate each year.
 The solar company estimates the production of the system installed at the residence, but only bills for the actual kilowatt hours (kWh) the system produces to offset your energy use.

-5. Rebates and Tax Credits
+5. Tax Credits

 Qualifying installations may be eligible for tax credits to help offset the initial cost of solar system ownership